Austin Attempted Murder Lawyer

 - The “Castle Doctrine”

-Self-Defense Or Defense Of Others
+Self-Defense or Defense of Others

 Under Texas law, an individual is entitled to use reasonable force to protect himself or another person against a threat of imminent harm or death.
 Self-defense would not be an available defense if the individual did not believe they or someone else would sustain an imminent bodily injury.
 For example, if someone threatens to kill someone but has no means or ability to do so at the time of the threat, using force against them is not legal.
 On the other hand, if someone is waving a gun and threatening to kill someone, so the defendant shoots the defendant, and they survive, self-defense will be a viable defense against an attempted murder charge.

-Castle Doctrine And Stand Your Ground
+Castle Doctrine and Stand Your Ground in Texas

 The Castle Doctrine allows someone to use deadly force when defending themselves from an intruder in their home.
 This doctrine has been expanded by the stand your ground law which allows someone to use deadly force against another person when they believe they are in imminent danger.
 Under the stand your ground, an individual is no longer required to retreat, if possible.
 Instead, they can stand their ground and use deadly force if their life or another person's life is in imminent danger.
 Therefore, if someone was attempting to rob a store and the defendant believed their life or the cashier's life was in imminent danger, so they shot the robber, they could use the stand-your-ground defense against their attempted murder charge.